Theoracle07/MDM-Enterprise-Architecture/03-DLP-policy/notes.md

 the text, opens personal WhatsApp and sends it to a competitor.

-Without DLP controls — this happens silently with no trace.
+Without DLP controls this happens silently with no trace.

 ## Threat
-**Cross-profile data leakage** — corporate data moving from the secured work profile into the unsecured personal profile through the clipboard.
+**Cross-profile data leakage**: corporate data moving from the secured work profile into the unsecured personal profile through the clipboard.